28 States & 7 Union Territories,

 Indian national anthem :"Jana gana mana adhinayak jayahe" was first sung by Rabindra Nath Tagor in 1911.
 The song is adopted as national song in 24 January 1950.There are total five stanza in this anthem and total duration is 52 seconds.

-The National Bird is the Indian peacock (Pavo cristatus).
+Indian peacock (Pavo cristatus).
 Peacocks symbolize grace, pride, and beauty.
 They are a sign of joy for all who see them.
 Peacocks are often used in Indian mythology and folk stories.
 This bird is about the size of a swan, with a long neck and a fan-shaped array of feathers.
 Male peacocks are brightly colored, with blue fronts and green-bronze feathers.
 The female (peahen) is smaller and brown in color.
 The

 peacock may be found throughout India, especially south and east of the Indus River.
 It is heavily protected under the Indian Wildlife Protection Act of 1972.
 It also enjoys great sentimental protection from the nation at large.